 Science, Mathematics & Research for Transformation (SMART)

-The Sitka Fellows Program brings together the most exciting, promising American talent across all fields and disciplines to take part in an innovative and interdisciplinary residency program based in Sitka, Alaska.
-The program is looking for visionaries of all stripes: frame-busting, independent thinkers who want to spend seven weeks with smart, enthusiastic young people from radically different backgrounds.
+The Sitka Fellows program brings together young talent across all fields and disciplines to participate in an innovative, interdisciplinary residency program based in Sitka, Alaska.
+The program rewards visionaries of all stripes: frame-busting, independent thinkers who spend seven weeks with other smart, enthusiastic young people from radically different backgrounds.
 The primary award is a seven-week residency at the Sheldon Jackson Campus in Sitka, Alaska.
 Residents live on campus and are provided with studio and research space, meals and a communal environment.

-Alice’s family believes that Alice would have spent her life working for human rights abroad, particularly in developing countries.
-This fund will annually award fellowships to SIT program alumni who would like to return to the country of their program to pursue further development projects that benefit human rights in that region.
-With rare exceptions, awards will not exceed $5,000.
+The Swanson Fellowship annually awards fellowships to SIT study-abroad program alumni who want to return to the country of their program to pursue further development projects that benefit human rights in that region.

 For more information and application form go to the website above.

 Application deadline: Applications are reviewed twice annually on March 1 and October 1 by 2:00 p.m.
 PST on these dates.

 Teach for China